 The Authority was insured for general liability coverage through 2001; however, effective January 1, 2002, it became self-insured.
 In previous years, the Authority established a fund to pay for deductibles, small claims, and other litigation costs.
-At year-end, the balance in this fund was approximately \$610.
+At December 31, 2022 and 2021, the balance in this fund was approximately \$617 and \$610, respectively.
 This fund is grouped with "Restricted Assets" on the statements of net position.
-During 2021 and 2020, the Authority paid \$0 from this fund for claims.
+During 2022 and 2021, the Authority paid \$0 from this fund for claims.

-In addition to the matters discussed below and in Note 14, Consent Agreement, various other claims and lawsuits are pending against the Authority.
+In addition to the matters discussed below and in Note 13, Consent Agreement, various other claims and lawsuits are pending against the Authority.